isrlgb/QueueMetrics_Translations/queuemetrics_en_US.md

 ## Language pack

 General information about this language pack.
+The language name should be written in the language itself, and will appear in the drop-down language selector.

     00-LanguageName=English